sleepingsaint/blog/content/series/leetcode-daily/array-nesting.md

 	public:
 		int arrayNesting(vector<int>& nums) {
 			int n = nums.size();

+			// boolean array to mark if the element
+			// is taken in any set or not
 			bool *visited = new bool[n];
 			for(int i = 0; i < n; i++)
 				visited[i] = false;